ziyadmansy/ziyadmansy/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=ziyadmansy&label=Profile%20views&color=0e75b6&style=flat" alt="ziyadmansy" /> </p>
 <h1 align="center">Hi 👋, I'm Ziyad Mansy</h1>
-<h3 align="center">I’m an experienced Mobile Developer who has around 3 years of experience in Flutter Hybrid Mobile App Development and 1 year of experience with Native Android App Development using both Java and Kotlin.
+<h3 align="center">I’m an experienced Mobile Apps Developer who has around 3 years of experience in Flutter Mobile Apps Development and 1+ years of experience in native Android apps development using both Java and Kotlin plus 1+ years of experience in native IOS apps development using Swift .<br/>
 If you are looking for a highly skilled and rich experienced mobile expert with a deep knowledge, a professional attitude, excellent communication skills and the highest code quality and a Clean Architecture with Test Driven Development(TDD) and CI/CD, then I'm the person you are looking for.
 Over the last 4 years I've built many apps of several fields for Android and Flutter which have a track record of success that are both well-received and commercially viable.
 Skilled with working as a team and incorporating input into projects.
 Ability to always look for ways to improve upon an already existing app to keep people downloading it and enjoying it.
 Strong eye for detail and tenacity to never quit on something until it is absolutely perfect.</h3>